survivejs/react-book/manuscript/03_webpack_and_react.md

 When you are using `React.createClass` it is possible to inject functionality using mixins.
 This isn't possible in ES6 by default.
 Yet, you can use a helper such as [react-mixin](https://github.com/brigand/react-mixin).
 In later chapters we will go through various alternative approaches.
 They allow you to reach roughly equal results as you can achieve with mixins.
 Often a decorator is all you need.

 Also, ES6 class based components won't bind their methods to `this` context by default.
 This is the reason why it's good practice to bind the context at the component constructor.
 We will use this convention in this book.
-It leads to some extra code but later on it is likely possible to refactor it out.
+It leads to some extra code, but later on it is likely possible to refactor it out.

 The class based approach decreases the amount of concepts you have to worry about. `constructor` helps to keep things simpler than in `React.createClass` based approach.
 There you need to define separate methods to achieve the same result.

 In the future property initializers (likely `tick = () => { ... }`) will solve this neatly.
-In fact the proposed feature is available through Babel's **stage 0**.
+The proposed feature is available through Babel's **stage 0**.
 Enabling that may lead to other problems later on in case the features change.

 ## Conclusion